68th Armor Regiment: Lineage

+World War I

+During World War I in France as part of the American Expeditionary Forces (AEF), the 326th, 327th, and 328th Battalions, Tank Corps and the 1st Tank Center were established between April and June 1918.
+In September 1918, the 326th and 327th Battalions were redesignated the 344th and 345th Battalions respectively, and they fought in the St. Mihiel and Meuse-Argonne campaigns.
+The 345th was the predecessor lineage to the 1st, 2nd, and 7th Tank Companies, and Company B of the 344th became the 5th Tank Company.
+The 328th Battalion, formed in the U.S., became the 3rd, 4th, and 6th Tank Companies.

+Unrelated unit also designated "68th Infantry Regiment"

-The regiment was originally constituted on 9 July 1918 in the Regular Army as the 68th Infantry Regiment, and assigned to the 9th Division.
-It was organized in July 1918 at Camp Sheridan, Alabama, from personnel of the 46th Infantry Regiment.
+The 68th Infantry Regiment was originally constituted in the Regular Army on 9 July 1918 and assigned to the 9th Division.
+It was organized in July 1918 at Camp Sheridan, Montgomery, Alabama, from personnel of the 46th Infantry Regiment.
 It did not go overseas before the end of the war, and was relieved from the 9th Division and demobilized 15 February 1919 at Camp Sheridan.

+Interwar period

-The 68th Infantry was reconstituted on 1 October 1933 in the Regular Army as the 68th Infantry (Light Tanks), allotted to the 6th Corps area, and activated as a Regular Army Inactive (RAI) unit at Peoria, Illinois, manned with Organized Reserve personnel.
+The 68th Infantry was constituted on 1 October 1933 in the Regular Army as the 68th Infantry (Light Tanks), and absorbed the lineage of the tank companies.
+The 68th Infantry (Light Tanks) was allotted to the 6th Corps Area, and activated as a "Regular Army Inactive" (RAI) unit at Peoria, Illinois, manned with Organized Reserve personnel.
 On 7 April 1937, the headquarters location was changed to Chicago, Illinois.
-The 1st and 2nd Battalions were activated on 1 January 1940 at Fort Benning, Georgia, less Reserve personnel, by redesignation of the 1st through 7th Tank Companies of the 1st through 7th Divisions.
+The 1st and 2nd Battalions were activated on 1 January 1940 at Fort Benning, Georgia, less Reserve personnel, by redesignation of the 1st through 7th Tank Companies (organized in 1918) of the 1st through 7th Divisions.
 The inactive elements of the regiment were withdrawn from the Sixth Corps Area and allotted to the Fourth Corps Area.
 On 30 May 1940, the 2nd Battalion was transferred to Fort Lewis, Washington.
 On 30 June 1940, the 1st Battalion was inactivated at Fort Benning.
-On 15 July 1940, the remaining active elements of the regiment were redesignated as the 68th Armored Regiment and assigned to the 2nd Armored Brigade of the 2nd Armored Division (United States)|2nd Armored Division.
-The regiment (less the 2d Battalion which was already active) was activated 1 August 1940 at Fort Benning, Georgia.
+On 15 July 1940, the remaining active elements of the regiment were redesignated as the 68th Armored Regiment and assigned to the 2nd Armored Brigade of the 2nd Armored Division.
+The regiment (less the 2nd Battalion which was already active) was activated 1 August 1940 at Fort Benning, Georgia.
 When the structure of U.S. armored divisions was reorganized marly in 1942, the regiment was inactivated on 8 January 1942 at Fort Benning and relieved from assignment to the 2nd Armored Division.
-The 68th Armored Regiment was assigned on 15 February 1942 to the new 6th Armored Division and activated at Fort Knox, Kentucky.
+The 68th Armored Regiment was assigned on 15 February 1942 to the new 6th Armored Division and reactivated at Fort Knox, Kentucky.